PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 ![Camera Components](http://i.imgur.com/CAzWNkf.png)
 The Indie Effects Component can be added from the "Add Component" menu.
 Don't forget to set Texture Size to 512.
 Then, simply add your JS and the shader as the Pixel Shader property.

 So, what happens in these file?
-The script initializes the Shader in Start(), and then sets the texture to the current RenderTexture in Updaste();
+The script initializes the Shader in Start(), and then sets the texture to the current RenderTexture in Update();